isotaan/growler-radio/README.md

-## I've noticed that there will be gaps in songs or dead air even if I got the exact length of my songs.
+## Why do I hear dead air at the end of some songs or small overlaps with the next song?

-This is because DCS-ExternalAudio takes some time to buffer songs.
-I do not control this but I have attempted to account for it in my code by adding some buffer time.
+This is because DCS-ExternalAudio takes some time to buffer your .mp3 before playing.
+I do not control how fast DCS-ExternalAudio performs but I have attempted to account for it in such a way as to accommodate your average song length.